mpolinowski/node_express_git/README.md

     return bookRouter; /* bookRouter has now to be returned from our router function */ }
-module.exports = router;  /* We now have to export the router instead of bookRouter */
+module.exports = router;  /* We now have to export the router instead of bookRouter - the router function will be executed in app.js with the NAV element to create a router */
 ```

+### 13 Adding MongoDB
+___

+06_01